‘Stranger Things’ Renewed For Season 4, Twitter Account Teases ‘We’re Not In Hawkins Anymore’

 Spoilers Over

 Other issues the fourth season will have to deal with include the aging main cast.
-The four teens began as precocious preadolescents, and by Season 3 had moved on into full-blown teenagers, dealing with the issues of teenager-hood, such as relationship drama, as well as the loss of innocence that comes with the transition from childhood to adolescence.
+The four teens began as precocious pre-adolescents, and by Season 3 had moved on into full-blown teenagers, dealing with the issues of teenager-hood, such as relationship drama, as well as the loss of innocence that comes with the transition from childhood to adolescence.
 By the time Season 4 begins filming, the four main teens could very well be old enough to drive.

 As of this writing, no official start date for Season 4 has been announced.